 DR. LINDY DAVIDSON

-Lindy Grief Davidson is a full-time instructor in the Judy Genshaft Honors College, where she focuses on medical humanities.
-She holds a Bachelor of Arts degree in communication arts from Belmont University, a Master of Divinity from Reformed Theological Seminary, and a doctorate in Communication from USF.
-Her specialty is Health Communication, and she has significant personal experience navigating the health care system as the parent of a medically complex child.
+Lindy Grief Davidson is the associate dean of academic affairs for the Judy Genshaft Honors College.
+She holds a B.A. in communication arts from Belmont University, an M.Div. from Reformed Theological Seminary, and a Ph.D. in communication from USF.
+Her specialty is health communication, and she has significant personal experience navigating the health care system as the parent of a medically complex child.
 Dr. Davidson's dissertation research focused on spirituality and parental decision-making in pediatric palliative care.
-Other areas of study include disability, ethics, and communication in the health clinic.
-As a qualitative researcher, her methods include interviewing, ethnography, narrative, and autoethnography.
+Other areas of study include disability, ethics, global health and communication in the health clinic.
+As a qualitative researcher, her methods include interviewing, ethnography, narrative, poetic inquiry and autoethnography.

 Contact Dr. Davidson